bluestrike2/nsdcf.org/content/legal/investment-policy.md

 ### Distributions

-The Board of Directors will make periodic distributions, consistent with the terms
+The Board of Directors will make periodic distributions, consistent with the terms outlined in the Spending Policy.

 ### Objectives